 Frozen shoulder can come on slowly and insidiously and its symptoms can be as vague as the condition itself.
 Typically frozen shoulder will come on in this manner.
 Our chiropractors and physiotherapists describe its three stages.

-The freezing stage: This is where the shoulder slowly starts to stiffen up and loose its motion.
+- The freezing stage: This is where the shoulder slowly starts to stiffen up and lose its motion.
 The range of motion will reduce over the period.
-Pain is usually most in this stage.

-The frozen stage: Shoulder mobility reduces and the shoulder becomes stiff and looses most of its motion.
+- The frozen stage: Shoulder mobility reduces and the shoulder becomes stiff.
 Movement of the shoulder becomes more and more difficult.
-Most shoulder pain typically diminishes.

 Frozen shoulder is a condition that is not well understood.
-It has been suggested that frozen shoulder can its causes are multifactorial, however we do know populations that are more at risk.
+It has been suggested that frozen shoulder can its causes are multifactorial however some populations that are more at risk.
 The following list are risk factors for developing frozen shoulder:

 - Age: Individual over 40 are more likely to get frozen shoulder